StanislavKlenin/hoard/README.md

 ## Issues / TODO
  * Image upload and resize (for previews)
+ * CSS
- * Display original post and several last posts in thread view
+ * Display original post and several latest posts in thread view
  * Order thred list by recent post
  * Use current timezone
  * ~~Typesafe URLs~~